 Annual Fee – $150 per year

-Sign Up Benefits – This card currently has a sign-up bonus of 40,000 Membership Rewards points when you spend $2,000 in purchases for the first six months.
+Sign Up Benefits – With our referral link, AMEX is offering a sign-up bonus of 45,000 Membership Rewards points when you spend $2,000 in purchases for the first six months.
 If you use our referral link, We do get a referral bonus of Membership Rewards points.

-Spending Bonus Categories – The Green Card earns three Membership Rewards points per dollar on eligible travel purchases including airfare, hotels, cruises, car rentals, campgrounds, trains, taxicabs, rideshare services, tours, ferries, tolls, parking, buses, subways, on third party travel websites, and on amextravel.com.
+Spending Bonus Categories – The Green Card earns three Membership Rewards points per dollar on eligible travel and transit purchases including airfare, hotels, cruises, tours, car rentals, campgrounds, third-party travel websites, and travel purchases on amextravel.com.

 The card also earns three Membership Rewards points for each dollar charged at restaurants worldwide.
 Per AMEX’s terms,

-You may not earn additional points for purchases at a restaurant located within another establishment (e.g. a restaurant inside a hotel, casino, or event venue).
-For example, purchases made at a restaurant located within a hotel may be recognized as a purchase at a hotel, not a restaurant.
-You will not earn additional points for purchases at bars, nightclubs, cafeterias, and convenience stores.
+You may not earn additional points for purchases at a restaurant located within another establishment (e.g. a restaurant inside a hotel, casino, or event venue) or for purchases made through third-party food delivery services outside of the U.S. For example, purchases made at a restaurant located within a hotel may be recognized as a purchase at a hotel, not a restaurant.
+You also will NOT earn additional points for purchases at bars, nightclubs, cafeterias, and convenience stores.

-No Foreign Transaction Fees – As you hope a card that gives bonus points for restaurant and travel expenses worldwide, the Green Card does not charge any foreign transaction fees.
+No Foreign Transaction Fees – As you hope for a card with bonus points for restaurant and travel expenses worldwide, the Green Card does not charge any foreign transaction fees.

-Credits – To offset the annual fee, American Express offers several ways to get back money in the form of statement credits.
+Credits – To offset the annual fee, American Express offers several ways to get back money through statement credits.
 They really offer some unique credits that differentiate the card from their other cards and cards from other banks.

-- You receive up to $100 per calendar year in statement credits when you pay for your CLEAR membership with the American Express Green Card.
-This almost pays a CLEAR fee each year since anyone can get a membership for $119 or less.
+- You receive up to $189 per calendar year in statement credits when you pay for your CLEAR membership with the American Express Green Card.
+This pays the CLEAR fee each year since anyone can get a membership for $119 or less.
 You can also add three additional adults to your account for an extra $50.

 - You can earn up to $100 in statement credits per calendar year when you use the American Express Green Card to purchase lounge access directly from LoungeBuddy through the LoungeBuddy website or LoungeBuddy app.
-This is yet another benefit directly related to American Express’ purchase of LoungeBuddy in 2019.
+This is directly related to American Express’ purchase of LoungeBuddy in 2019.